-you to continue your recovery.
-If you have been experiencing fatigue, depression or pain since your stroke regular exercise may help.
-Exercise improves your fitness, your general health and reduces your risk of having another stroke.
+While you may make the most improvement in the first six months, regular activity will help you to continue your recovery.
+If you have been experiencing fatigue, depression or pain since your stroke, regular exercise may help.
+Exercise improves your fitness and your general health, and reduces your risk of having another stroke.